RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab01.md

    git config --global user.email "atriton@cs.ucsb.edu"
 ```

-The above commands are one-time git configurations and you won't need to do them again.

 * Next, generate a private/public key pair and upload your public key to your github account.
 To do this refer to this tutorial: [https://ucsb-cs56-pconrad.github.io/topics/github_ssh_keys/](https://ucsb-cs56-pconrad.github.io/topics/github_ssh_keys/) In the process of setting up your key pair, when asked for a passphrase just press enter.
 By doing this step you will avoid having to enter a password or passphrase everytime you push your code to git.

+The above are one-time git configurations and you won't need to do them again for subsequent labs.

 ## Step 1b: Create a new repo, add your partner as collaborator and clone the git repo that contains the starter code